 The top 10 parenting TED talks

 Most parents rarely get time to learn and explore new ideas let alone thinking about getting entertained.
 These top 10 Parenting TED talks are an interesting way to feed your brain or even get motivated.
 For the uninitiated, TED talks are a series of 18 minute long videos you can watch online.
 Basically, these talks present a quick an easy way for busy parents to learn, get motivated and also get entertained.
-Here are 10 videos every parent should watch.
+Here are the The top 10 parenting TED talks

 This humorous and lively talk delivered by Rufus Griscom and Alisa Volkman is about the facts that parents are never allowed to acknowledge- and why they need to.
 It’s an encouraging talk especially for parents who struggle with feelings of loneliness.